HiroNewf/Network-Plus-Notes/README.md

     - Next closest clock is number 1 (synced to number 0)
     - 2 is synced to 1, ect
 - May use many NTP servers for redundancy
-    - If there is a choice between which clock to sync yourself with the device will choose to sync will the lowest number
+    - If there is a choice between which clock to sync yourself with the device will choose to sync with the lowest number
 # 2.0
 ## [Copper Cabling](https://www.youtube.com/watch?v=v9m6uBaKD2s&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=45&ab_channel=ProfessorMesser)